 Oct.
 1, 2016 Update: a current trend among young Instagram users is to maintain multiple accounts.
-“Finstas” is a general name for fake Instagram accounts, but “spam” accounts are a particular type of finsta that parents should know about.
-Read more here!
+“Finstas” is a general name for fake Instagram accounts, but “spam” accounts are a particular type of fake account.
+Related post: Finsta – How Well Do You Know Instagram?

 Description: Instagram is a simple way to capture and share photos and videos with friends, utilizing a variety of custom photo filters to enhance and beautify life’s moments.
-Instagram is probably the most popular “social media doorway” for young people because most parents perceive it to be the lowest risk since “it’s just pictures.”
+Instagram is one of the most popular “social media doorways” for young people because most parents perceive it to be the lowest risk since “it’s just pictures.”
 Recent updates to release its “stories” feature with fun customizations make the app even more appealing as it goes head-to-head with Snapchat.

 Category: Social Media